 - Story of the World Volume 3 Video Links

 - Story of the World Volume 4 Video Links

 The audio versions of all four Story of the World volumes have been wonderfully narrated by the talented Jim Weiss and are available on CD or mp3 download.
 But did you know that Jim Weiss has also narrated numerous other audiobooks and dramas that make great additions to your history studies?
 Jim Weiss’ audiobooks are available from Well Trained Mind Press, Amazon, and probably even your public library.

-The Story of the World Activity Guides also provide extensive lists of both history and literature book lists to complement each chapter.
+The Story of the World Activity Guides also provides extensive lists of both history and literature book lists to complement each chapter.
 It is definitely worth checking to see if you can access the audio versions of some of these books!
-I’ve found many of them available on Audible — in fact some of the SOTW supplemental reading selections are currently part of Audible’s Summer Listening Sale for less than $4 each!
+I’ve found many of them available on Audible — in fact, some of the SOTW supplemental reading selections are currently part of Audible’s Summer Listening Sale for less than $4 each!